sciapp/gr/lib/grm/grplot/README.md

 Possible parameters for the bar plot are:

 1. `bar_color`: This parameter defines the color of all bars inside the plot except of those which are referred with `ind_bar_color`.
 The value of this parameter can either be an integer which represents a color index or three doubles which represent the RGB value of the color.
-When the parameter isn't set the bars will have the color with index 989 (dark blue).
+If the parameter isn't set the bars will have the color with index 989 (dark blue).
 2. `bar_width`: This parameter defines the width of all bars inside the plot.
 Depending on the specified width the bars may overlap.
 The value of this parameter is a double number where its default is 0.8.
 3. `edge_color`: This parameter defines the color of all edges inside the plot except of those which are referred with `ind_edge_color`.
 The value of this parameter can either be an integer which represents a color index or three doubles which represents the RGB value of the color.
-When the parameter isn't set the edges will have the color with index 1 (black).
+If the parameter isn't set the edges will have the color with index 1 (black).
 4. `edge_width`: This parameter defines the width of all edges inside the plot except those which are referred with `ind_edge_width`.
 The value of this parameter is a double number where its default is 1.0.
 5. `error`: With this parameter the relative error of each bar can be displayed.
 The values for this parameter are key-value pairs with the following keys:
     - `error_bar_color`: Defines the color of the error bars as an integer.
 If no color is given an error is raised.